SrijanBadhya/Debsoc/Running the PES Debsoc.md

 # Keeping up debate spirit and passion:
 [Back to Table of Contents](#table-of-contents)

+For the love of god, there are better motions than THW legalize weed to use as an example when teaching debate.
+-

+The counter argument I've heard about this are
+- It's more enticing and an, "oooooo" topic.
+- It's cool to blow people's minds when you make a gov case, cuz they're used to dissing on weed.
+- It's a cool demonstration of a flip, say

 one on one time is extremely extremely important to make people feel like they exist, and that their presence is valued